 Close relationships with global stakeholders are key to success

 As the world's largest aerospace company and leading manufacturer of commercial jetliners and defense, space and security systems, Boeing supports airlines and U.S. and allied government customers in 150 countries.
-The company employs more than 170,000 people across the United States and in 70 countries, and leverages the talents of hundreds of thousands more skilled people working for Boeing suppliers worldwide.
+The company employs more than 169,000 people across the United States in more than 65 countries, and leverages the talents of hundreds of thousands more skilled people working for Boeing suppliers worldwide.
 Boeing is organized into two business units: Boeing Commercial Airplanes and Boeing Defense, Space & Security, and is supported by Boeing International.

 Boeing International was established in 2001 to help grow the global business by expanding the company’s influence, impact, and image internationally; building a strong local presence across diverse and dynamic global markets; and leveraging global intellectual, financial, and industrial capabilities.